Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Thermos King Stainless Steel Travel Mug (40oz)

 Vacuum-insulated stainless steel 40oz mug keeps coffee hot 12+ hours or drinks cold 24+ hours.
 Leak-proof lid for locker safety.
 Durable construction withstands rough shift environments.
 Night shift workers praise it for maintaining temperature throughout 8-12 hour shifts.
+Third-party tested for purity and potency.
+Each batch undergoes independent lab verification for heavy metals, contaminants, and label accuracy.

 Night shifts are long (8–12 hours).
 You need a reliable way to keep coffee hot or water cold throughout your shift.
 Thermos King's double-wall vacuum insulation keeps coffee hot for 12+ hours, iced drinks cold for 24+ hours.
 The 40oz capacity means fewer refills.
 Leak-proof lid means it's safe in your locker or car.
 Durable stainless steel construction withstands the rough shift environment.
 Night shift workers praise this for actually keeping drinks at the desired temperature (regular thermoses fail by hour 6).
 This is your survival tool — a good thermos makes your shift more bearable.
 The large size reduces the need to leave your station for beverage refills.